 Often referred to as “the Machu Picchu of Japan”, Takeda Castle in Asago, Japan embodies the same ethereal beauty as Peru’s most famous Inca ruins.
-Nestled atop a mountain, the Takeda Castle ruins are often enveloped in misty clouds, appearing as an otherworldy vision in the midst of lush green mountainside.
+Nestled atop a mountain, the Takeda Castle ruins are often enveloped in misty clouds, appearing as an otherworldly vision in the midst of lush green mountainside.
 Visit in the fall to admire the kaleidoscope of colorful leaves as you walk the abandoned castle walls.

-You may have heard that Venice is slowly sinking—visit the city and you’ll probably experience firsthand the minor flooding that is now commonplace in public spaces.
+You may have heard that Venice is slowly sinking—visit the city and you’ll probably experience firsthand the flooding that is now commonplace in public spaces.
 Heavy tourism only makes the problem worse, leading to a heavy strain on sewage resources and public works.
 Residents of Venice complain that it’s becoming almost impossible to live in the city given the mobs of tourists that outnumber the local population.

 Located on the Yangtze River, a little over 60 miles from Shanghai, is the city of Suzhou.
 Steeped in history, Suzhou offers colorful, meticulously-crafted gardens, small restaurants serving local delicacies, and its crowning glory, the beautiful canals that intersect under centuries-old stone bridges.
 Once you’ve taken in the canals (especially beautiful at night in the soft glow of the lanterns), explore the numerous pagodas and attractions dotted throughout the city, such as the Panmen Gate, a land and water gate that is built into the ancient city wall.